tradecloud/gitpitch/akka-kafka/PITCHME.md

 Note:
 - Show Fowler article, What do you mean by “Event-Driven”?
-- Show write and read side
+- Explain write and read side

 ---?image=assets/img/bg/tradecloud-light-blue.png
 @title[Event-driven flow]